Analysis | Republican challengers in Georgia share a specific complaint: The incumbents acknowledge reality

 In that scenario, though, the stakes are far lower.
 If the players on his team think they should have won or if their parents do, it’s disappointing but not a crisis.
 In the case of Georgia’s election, though, a large portion of the state has been convinced that the foul lines were drawn in the wrong place and the game stolen, and any time you get a large group of people to believe a thing, you create an opportunity for an unscrupulous or similarly deluded actor to profit by playing to that outrage.

 Both Raffensperger and Gov. Brian Kemp (R) are seeking reelection this year and are being targeted in Republican primaries by candidates who accuse them of colluding with the refs to throw the game.
-There’s Rep. Jody Hice (R-Ga.) who’s running for secretary of state and who was recorded in recent days telling an audience that he would work to rescind the 2020 election results.
+There’s Rep. Jody Hice (R-Ga.), who’s running for secretary of state and who was recorded in recent days telling an audience that he would work to rescind the 2020 election results.
 Then there’s former senator David Perdue, now looking to unseat Kemp as governor, and who has declared flatly that his reelection loss last year was a function of the election being stolen.

-Again, because the benefits of pretending to believe the election was stolen are equivalent to the benefits of pretending to believe that the election was stolen, it’s hard to say the extent to which either Hice or Perdue really thinks that sufficient fraud occurred to overturn the election.
-(Perdue’s loss, we will note, came not in November but in the Jan.
+Again, because the benefits of believing the election was stolen are equivalent to the benefits of pretending to believe the election was stolen, it’s hard to say the extent to which either Hice or Perdue really thinks that sufficient fraud occurred to overturn the election.
+(Perdue’s loss, we’ll note, came not in November but in the Jan.
 5 runoff, well after all this scrutiny was paid to Georgia’s elections systems.)
 But both have identified this embrace of stolen-election talk as a differentiator with their Republican opponents.

 The distinction between belief and opportunism is particularly important when considering Hice.
-Prompted by an undercover activist to say whether he would decertify the state’s results, Hice insisted that he would work to do so — but that there were legal steps that needed to be followed before he could.
+Prompted by an undercover activist to say whether he’d decertify the state’s results, Hice insisted that he would work to do so — but that there were legal steps that needed to be followed before he could.

 In 2020, Trump called GA elections chief Brad Raffensperger and asked him to find 11,780 votes.
 He refused, so now Trump is backing Rep. Jody Hice to replace him.— Lauren Windsor (@lawindsor) March 28, 2022